 - changes to the mark’s surface, such as oozing or bleeding

 It is important to contact a doctor about any new or unusual marks on the skin.
-Early detection is critical in receiving an early diagnosis and successful treatment.
+Early detection is

 - Superficial spreading melanoma: This causes flat or slightly raised marks on the skin.
 They are usually asymmetrical with ragged borders, with colors of brown, red, blue, or white.
 It can affect new or existing skin marks.